-Classification and segmentation networks were trained respectively on the patches.
+Classification and segmentation networks were trained separately on the patches.
 Training for both classification and segmentation was conducted over 100 epochs, with the best epoch's result saved based on validation set performance.
-To prepare the input for the models, all patch images were resized to 224x224 pixels for classification and 256x256 for segmentation, which are the image dimensions required for using the ImageNet weights.
+To prepare the input for the models, all patch images were resized to 224 $\times$ 224 pixels for classification and 256 $\times$ 256 for segmentation, as these are the image dimensions required for using the ImageNet weights.
 Preliminary training involved experimenting with various learning rates, ultimately selecting 0.0001 with the Adam optimizer for its optimal results.

-All experiments were conducted on a hardware setup consisting of a NVIDIA GeForce RTX 3090 with 32 GB GPU memory, a 36-core Intel Xeon(R) CPU @ 2.30Ghz, 64GB of system memory, Python 3.9.16 and Pytorch version 1.13.
+All experiments were conducted on a hardware setup consisting of an NVIDIA GeForce RTX 3090 with 32 GB of GPU memory, a 36-core Intel Xeon(R) CPU @ 2.30 GHz, 64 GB of system memory, Python 3.9.16, and PyTorch version 1.13.